 Everybody wants their game to be optimized as much as possible.
 While developing a game I’ve faced with an issue when I had to synchronize something very large (let’s assume a List of Entity classes which have their own parameters inside, such as Age, BirthDate, Name, etc.); or I had to write save and load system.
 Of course you can say, why do I need to serialize that, if I just can pass the raw data of Entity.
 Well, theoretically you can, but what if Entity class has 10+ parameters and it is not just a single Entity but a bunch of them, would you write something similar to ” void SendEntityData(par1, par2, par3, par4, par5, par6, par7, par8, par9, par10, entity2par1, entity2par2 …) ” ?
 Apparently, not.

 So what’s Serialization?
-It is the method of compressing your data into the smaller data which is nothing more than byte data.
-That byte array can be deserialized into the original data which has been compressed previously.
+It is the method of compressing your data into the smaller data which is nothing more than byte.
+That byte array can be deserialized into the original class which has been compressed previously.
 There are a lot of serializators, you probably know some of them: JSON, BinaryFormatter, MessagePack, ProtoBuf etc.

-Before choosing a serialization method you have to determine you needs, in case if you need human-readability of data; I suggest to use JSON or XML, but be careful with data size and perfomance do not pass this stuff through the network, especially in a Fast-paced multiplayer games =).
-If human-readability is not the factor and you the data to be encrypted and you need high performance and smallest data size; I suggest ProtoBuf-net.
+Before choosing a serialization method you have to determine what do you need, in case if you need human-readability – I would suggest to use JSON or XML, but be careful with data size and perfomance do not pass this stuff in a Fast-paced multiplayer games.
+If human-readability is not the factor and you need the data to be encrypted and also high performance and smallest data size; I suggest ProtoBuf-net.
 You can and read more about it at: https://github.com/mgravell/protobuf-net

-If you previously use the BinaryFormatter then I want to show you a little difference between it and ProtoBuf-net.
-In the following example List of Entities has been written into the two different files over 1000+ times.
+If you previously used the BinaryFormatter then I would like to show you a little difference between it and ProtoBuf-net.
+In the following example, List of Entities has been written and read into and from the two different files over 1000+ times.

 As you can see, protobuf-net is 5x times faster and its file size 10x times less than BinaryFormatter.